KaleemNwzKhan/KaleemNwzKhan.github.io/_pages/About.md

 </p>

 <p>
 <strong>Research Focus:</strong> I am a systems researcher focused on designing real-time, scalable systems that combine data from multiple sources with high accuracy and low latency.
-My work enables autonomous vehicles to more robustly understand their surroundings and make reliable decisions in complex environments.
+My work enables autonomous vehicles to more robustly perceive and understand their surroundings, leading to more reliable decisions in complex environments.
 </p>

 <p>